CoreMedia/coremedia-globallink-connect-integration/docs/administration.md

 ## Configuring GlobalLink Connection Settings

+### Server-side configuration

+Various default values are defined globally in the properties file of the `gcc-workflow-server` module (see [gcc-workflow.properties](https://github.com/CoreMedia/coremedia-globallink-connect-integration/tree/main/apps/workflow-server/gcc-workflow-server/src/main/resources/META-INF/coremedia/gcc-workflow.properties)).

+The following configuration shall only be stored there so that you do not accidentally leak it to clients that have read access to the content repository:

+`gcc.apiKey` the API key to authenticate at GlobalLink.
+In the content configuration it is just called `apiKey` (type:`String`).

+You can theoretically set it in the content like the parameters in the next chapter, but it is not recommended.
+The same applies to the parameters `gcc.username` and `gcc.password` in previous versions of this integration.

+### Configuration in Studio

 After you have created your GlobalLink settings at `/Settings/Options/Settings/GlobalLink` and linked them to your site, you need to configure your personal GlobalLink parameters.
 There can be more settings content items like this with different